Skip to main content

 Mistake #2: Paying attention to the direction a stock moves in, but not how much it moves

 Buying options is like betting a friend that you’ll beat him by three in a pickup basketball game.
 You can win by two and still lose the bet.
 Don’t like basketball metaphors?
-Back to Meta!
-Say you had a good feeling about the company the day before Mark Zuckerberg announced a year of efficiency.
-You could have bought a one-day option that paid off if shares went up 30%.
-After Zuck’s announcement, $META investors were thrilled with their 23% gains, but you wouldn’t have been.
+Back to $KALE!
+Say you had a good feeling that the company was going to announce big news the next day.
+You could buy a one-day option that paid off if shares went up 30%.
+If, after the big announcement, $KALE shares rose 23%, regular investors would be thrilled, but not you.
 Even though the underlying stock rose drastically, it didn’t rise enough.
 As a result, your option would’ve lost most, and probably all, of its value.

 Mistake #3: Not realizing shorter-duration options increase the risk of losing everything

-Like milk, options expire.
+Like milk, at some point all options expire.
 It could be six months from now, two weeks, or even just a few hours.
 And while the option’s value changes throughout that period, the closer you get to expiry, the higher the odds the option loses all of its value.
 This is why zero-day-options (options that expire the same day they’re issued) are so risky.

 Mistake #4: Buying short-term options with long-term expectations